ubermanu/t7e/README.md

 ## Features

 - A single function (template literal) to translate strings
-- A default lexicon that defaults to English
+- A lexicon that defaults to English
-- Supports placeholders in translation strings
+- Supports placeholder formats
-- Supports pluralization in translation strings, according to the CLDR rules
+- Supports pluralization, according to the CLDR rules
-- Supports contextualization in translation strings
+- Supports contextualization

 ## Installation